dfkaye/xyz/README.md

     (require)
     ('asyncModule')(arg1)(arg2)(arg3);

-With this library you'll be able to do it for the whole module using a callback
+that's not too hard to read but it plays on our expectation of what `require` is doing.

+I am advocating the monadic chaining pattern for describing the whole module, not merely for loading,

     (define)
       ('asyncModule')